jph6366/leetcoding/README.md

 "The least squares metric for Alg SM-2 equals ~54% as compared to ~37% for Algorithm SM-17.
 This does not sound like a lot, but it may easily double or triple the review workload (esp. for shorter intervals).”

-- Based on this we can say in the long-term SuperMemo is superior, although it simply locked to Windows making it hard access and manage on my workstation.
+- Based on this we can say in the long-term SuperMemo is superior, although it simply locked to Windows making it hard access and manage on my GNU/Linux Desktop.
 I will be using Anki (on Ubuntu 22.04) with a modern spaced-repetition scheduler, which you can check out here at [FSRS4Anki](https://github.com/open-spaced-repetition/fsrs4anki).

 ...